isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 - MAGENTA ~CONSTANT.
 O(1).
 A problem 2x as big will take the same time.

-Here we show the size-cost of all versions.
+Here we show the time-cost of all versions.
 We should note that both axes have a logarithmic scale so we could fit all lines in a single chart.
 Furthermore, algorithms from v08 to v14 use the **amount of Ns** with values up to 1M instead of a single N, because the 9 Bnx speedup from v7 to v8 is too big otherwise.
 So you may imagine the real "size" of RED and MAGENTA groups being 1M times (or 10^6) bigger.

 The cost of v13-14 is constant up to >10.000s of N<=10^6.
 After that point the cost of I/O starts being significant compared to that of calculations, and of course, adding more entries will take more time reading and writing the values.